ElijahTyler/Carillon-404-Player/README.md

 # Carillon 404 Player
 A goofy little carillon player for oakland.edu's 404 page!

+# A little about Elliott Tower

+Oakland University is home to Elliott Tower, a 151-foot carillon tower completed in 2014.
+It hosts 49 bells, ranging a full 4 octaves from C2 to C6.
+This clock tower is a staple of the ambient sound of Oakland's campus, ringing on every quarter hour.
+Oakland University offers a carillon class, where students may learn to play the carillon in the tower.
+For those of us without the schedule space to take the class, however, Oakland's 404 page on the oakland.edu website offers a chance to play the carillon from the convenience of our screen.
+We are graced with a full diatonic C scale ranging from C3-C4.

 ## Installation
 1. Download the .zip at https://github.com/ElijahTyler/Carillon-404-Player.git
 2. Extract the .zip file wherever you prefer